mars-sim/mars-sim/README.md

 An example of operation modeling is the sequence of steps involving the ingress and egress of airlocks before and after an **Extra-Vehicular Activity (EVA)**.

-In mars-sim, an *airlock* is an immediate place between a settlement and outside.
-To walk on the surface of Mars, a settler must come through an airlock, which is found in a *Lander Hab* or a *Garage*.
+In mars-sim, to walk on the surface of Mars, a settler must come through an intermediate chamber called an *airlock* to exit the settlement.
+The airlock allows the passage of people between a pressure vessel and its surroundings while minimizing the change of pressure in the vessel and loss of air from it.
+One would find an airlock in *Astronomy Observatory*, any types of garage, all rovers, and any *Hab* (which stands for habitation module, usually cylinderical in shape) buildings such as *Lander Hab*, etc.

-To perform a team EVA, one of them will be selected as the *airlock operator*, who will ensure that proper procedures be followed before going out for an EVA or after coming back from an EVA.
+To perform a team EVA, one of will be selected as the *airlock operator*, who will ensure that proper procedures be followed before going out for an EVA or after coming back from an EVA.

 In case of an egress operation, (1) the airlock would have to be *pressurized*.
 (2) The air would be heated